 Once you have a list, pick three or four of them that you think will be most meaningful to your audience and then concentrate on communicating these through your marketing materials.

-Whenever potential customers give time to your brand, whether it be skimming your website or scrolling through your social media posts, they need to be sure of what your differentiators are.
+Whenever potential customers give time to your brand, whether skimming your website or scrolling through your social media posts, they need to be sure of your differentiators.

 #Component Six: Value Propositions

 Value propositions are short statements that define what you do or what the value of your business is for customers.
-You will probably have more than one value proposition, and if you have several target customer segments then you may have different value propositions for each segment.
+You will probably have more than one value proposition, and if you have several target customer segments, you may have different value propositions for each segment.

 Uber has a great set of value propositions: